ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 to logarithmic (there are around 80 items in the container).
 This is only used on posix.
 ### Antipattern Category
+X
 ### Keyword
 runtime
 ### Note
+This commit does not change any performance-related features.
+List replaced with map for reducing complexity of iterations.

 ## Commit #496
 ### Hash